kunalshah017/TrendBlend/README.md

       	<add key="GeminiApiKey" value="Your Google Gemini API key" />
       </appSettings>
      ```

+4. Recreate Database Schema
+   1. Get Server Name of your Azure SQL Database or Local DB
+   2. Connect to it via [SQL Server Management Studio(SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)
+   3. Once you are on your desired database
+      1. Select `File` Option from top menu
+      2. Select `Open` Option
+      3. Select `File`
+      4. Open `schema.sql` file from TrendBlend project
+      5. Click `f5` or `Execute` option to execute the script

-4. Run the project in Debug Mode
+5. Run the project in Debug Mode
-5. Open your browser and navigate to `http://localhost:51368`
+6. Open your browser and navigate to `http://localhost:51368`

 ## 👥 Contributors